LIAAD/yake/index.md

 ```
 ### Usage (Python)

-How to use it on Python
+How to use it using Python:

 ``` python
 import yake